opendatasoft/ods-documentation/source/publishing_data/06_configuring_metadata/standard_metadata.rst

     * 1. Click on the drop down menu.
       2. Choose a language amongst the Domain languages or other languages available.
   * * Geographic area
     * Geographic area of the data contained in the dataset.
-This metadata is directly linked to :doc:`the mini map displayed in the front office of the portal </exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.html#using-the-mini-map>`_: if the geographic area metadata is set for a dataset, an end-user will be allowed to find it through a geographic search of the catalog.
+This metadata is directly linked to :ref:`the mini map displayed in the front office of the portal <using-the-minimap>` : if the geographic area metadata is set for a dataset, an end-user will be able to find it through a geographic search of the catalog.
     * Tick the box of the chosen option amongst the following:

-      * None: the geographic area won't be set for the dataset, which won't be searchable through the mini map.
-Ticked by default.
+      * None *(default)*: the geographic area won't be set for the dataset, which won't be searchable through the mini map.
       * Computed from data: the geographic area will be defined as the smallest envelope containing all of the records' locations.
 Note that all data will be taken into account for this computation regardless of security parameters.
 The option is only available if the dataset contains geopoints.
       * Manually drawn on a map: a map appears under this option when it is ticked.
 Draw a shape on the right geographic area corresponding to the data of the dataset.
       * Pasted GeoJSON shape: a textbox appears under this option when it is ticked.
 Paste the GeoJSON shape of the right geographic area corresponding to the data of the dataset.
   * * Description
     * Description of the dataset.
     * Write a dataset description in the textbox.
 HTML is accepted.
-A set of formatting options are available in the gray bar at the top of the textbox: hover the buttons for more information and click on the chosen buttons to use any formatting option.
+A set of formatting options are available in the grey bar at the top of the textbox: hover the buttons for more information and click on the chosen buttons to use any formatting option.
   * * Themes
     * Theme(s) the dataset belongs to.
 Dataset themes are one of the catalog filters available in the front office of an OpenDataSoft portal.
     * 1. Click on the textbox.
 A drop down selection of the themes defined for the domain automatically appears.